 The Food Scene

 Lexington’s huge variety of restaurants are sure to satisfy any craving you might have, at any hour of the day (or night).
-Tolly Ho, Pazzo’s, and Sav’s Grill are a few of the most popular local options within walking distance of UK’s campus.
+Tolly Ho, Joe Bologna's Pizzeria, and girlsgirlsgirls Burrito are a few of the most popular local options within walking distance of UK’s campus.
 And if you’re looking for fresh Kentucky-grown produce, you can select your own at any of the downtown farmer’s market locations almost any day of the week.

 Each weekend in the Bluegrass is full of opportunities to enjoy art, theater, music, and more.
-The monthly Night Market is an outdoor after-dark festival of local artists and food trucks, 21C’s modern art collection is open 24/7 (for free!), and The Burl features great live music in a cool location.
+Thursday Night Live is a free outdoor concert in the heart of downtown with local artists and food trucks, 21C’s modern art museum is open 24/7 (for free!), and The Burl features great live music in a cool location.
 There’s always something to see, no matter what you’re into.

-From hot and sunny summers to crisp fall days, snowy winters, and beautiful springs, Lexington is beautiful year-round.
+From hot and sunny summers to crisp fall days, snowy winters, and gorgeous blooms in the spring, Lexington is beautiful year-round.
 There’s always something to do to take advantage of the weather, whether you’re enjoying a spring day at Keeneland or watching the snow fall from inside a cozy restaurant.

 Eight National Basketball Championships…and Counting